DillerDigital/2024SciPyTutorial/README.md

 ```

 ## Start Jupyter Lab
-- From your terminal, type the following to launch the Jupyer Lab session we'll be using for the demo:
+- From your terminal, change to the directory you cloned or the direcotry where you downloaded the notebook and data directory.
+- Type the following to launch Jupyer Lab:

 ```
 (scipy_2024_tutorial) $ jupyter lab
 ```

+- Click the folder icon at the left edge of the browser window.
+- Double-click the file `scipy_2024_numpy_tutorial.ipynb`.
+- Appearance of the tutorial notebook indicates a successful installation.